-The results come from over 1,100 people who have been studied for over ten years.
+The results come from over 1,100 individuals who have been studied for over a decade.

-Over 730 had bipolar disorder, the rest did not.
+In this study over 730 had manic depression, the rest did not.

-Bipolar disorder involves very severe mood swings; it is a condition of extreme emotional states.
+Manic depression involves very severe mood swings; it is really a condition of extreme emotional states.

-Someone experiencing the disorder will have periods of great energy and exhilaration at times.
+Someone experiencing the disorder could have periods of good energy and exhilaration in certain cases.

-These could last weeks or often several months.
+These could last weeks or often many months.

-At other times they will experience very deep depressions.
+At other times they are going to experience very deep depressions.

 Professor Melvin McInnis, the study’s first author, said:

 “There are many routes to this disease, and many routes through it.